Educational Comics | A Creative STEM Lesson Plan

-Hands-on lessons are a perennial favorite in the classroom for both students and teachers.
+Hands-on learning is a perennial favorite in the classroom for both students and teachers.
 Students typically learn best when they are personally invested in the lesson — the more attention paid to the topic at hand, the better!
-Getting students involved in a hands-on way for STEM can take many forms.
-Why not try educational comics or graphic novels?
-Making a comic is a fantastic exercise in artistic expression: throwing some STEM into the mix makes it all the better.
+Getting students involved in hands-on STEM activities can take many forms.
+Why not try educational comics or graphic novels for students?
+And instead of finding educational comics for students to read, have them make their own!
+Making educational comics is a fantastic exercise in artistic expression: throwing some STEM into the mix makes it all the better.

-The goal is for students to create a short comic book or graphic novel that will spark further interest in the STEM fields.
+The goal is for students to create a short, educational comic book or graphic novel that will spark further interest in the STEM fields.

 The students will watch a short video clip to introduce them to the idea of technology changing over time.
 The students will then be divided into small groups.
 Each group will work together to produce a short graphic novel or comic book that will show how the students feel the world will change in the future.